Pratyay4/PROJECTS_B.Tech_Automobile_Engineering/README.md

-# Hi, I'm Pratyay 👋
+# Hey there 👋

 Welcome to my undergraduate engineering portfolio.
-This repository contains a curated collection of my academic and research projects completed during my B.Tech in Automobile Engineering.
+This repository contains a collection of my academic research projects completed during my B.Tech in Automobile Engineering.

 My work here spans alternative fuels, additive manufacturing, and vehicle systems, demonstrating a hands-on approach to solving complex mechanical and automotive challenges.